tatianegercina/FinTech/02-Homework/11-Machine-Learning/Instructions/README.md

 #### Resampling

-You will use the [imbalanced learn](https://imbalanced-learn.readthedocs.io) library to resample the Lending Club data and build and evaluate logistic regression classifiers using the resampled data.
+Use the [imbalanced learn](https://imbalanced-learn.readthedocs.io) library to resample the LendingClub data and build and evaluate logistic regression classifiers using the resampled data.

-You will:
+You need to:

 1. Oversample the data using the `Naive Random Oversampler` and `SMOTE` algorithms.

 2. Undersample the data using the `Cluster Centroids` algorithm.

-3. Over- and under-sample using a combination `SMOTEENN` algorithm.
+3. Over- and undersample using a combination `SMOTEENN` algorithm.

 For each of the above, you will need to: